- What is capitalism?

 Rights belong to each individual equally by their nature as a rational being.

-- Rights are not self-evident
+- Why are rights not self-evident?

 Individual rights are not self-evident but are objective discoveries.

-- Rights are not permissions
+- Why are rights not permissions granted by government or society?

 Individual rights are not permissions granted by the government.